forestgrape/coronavirus/index.md

 Often forms of life organize and specialize to increase fitness and form a more capable entity called organism.
 For many questions regarding organism are considered as a whole and not the single cells.
 E.g. we usually are more interested in how fast an organism moves forward/runs and not how fast some single muscle cell contracts.

 Similarly for viruses infecting organisms, often to grasp the full picture it is necessary to consider all viruses as an entity and not as unrelated.
-Viruses can show different behaviours in different cells and upon different situations:
+Viruses can show different behaviors in different cells and upon different situations:
 * DNA viruses can in theory encode the same differentiation mechanisms as eukaryotic cells
 * RNA viruses don't encode the same mechanisms as DNA based forms of life e.g. for gene expression.
-However they still are able to show [different behaviours](#tropism-of-viruses) in different situations.
+However they still are able to show [different behaviors](#tropism-of-viruses) in different situations.
 <!--
 > A virus entity denotes all viruses contributing to a viral infection in an organism.-->

-> <span id='virus-entity'>A *Virus Entity* denotes all viruses in an organism resulting from a single infection occurence.
+> <span id='virus-entity'>A *Virus Entity* denotes all viruses in an organism resulting from a single infection occurrence.
 Upon a new infection the infections can interact and give rise to a *new entity*. </span>

-Similar to the different cells in multicellular organism only few viruses in a virus entitiy are likely to infect new hosts and thereby form a new entity.
+Similar to the different cells in multicellular organism only few viruses in a virus entity are likely to infect new hosts and thereby form a new entity.

 > Virus entities/organisms are a concept I haven't seen about in literature.
 Similar concepts may exists possibly under different names.